s1n7ax/enable-clipboard/README.md

 An opensource chrome plugin to enable the clipboard and context menu in blocked websites

+## Installing from Chrome Store

+Now the plugin is publised in chrome store.
+[Download it here](https://chrome.google.com/webstore/detail/enable-clipboard/oabailhgoobiboghkmlppflobceplfde)

 ## Prerequisites
 * Node JS
 * NPM or Yarn